099ersf2/099ersf2/README.md

 ### Currently Working On

-I am currently creating a _SmashBro's_ clone with some of my buddys.
-Right now the project is _Untitled Smash Bro's Clone_.
+I am currently creating a SmashBros style game with some friends.
+I will share some photos when more their is more progress.
 </br>
 </br>
 # Collaboration 🛠️
-I will only do commisions on Roblox and some specialty offers.
-I can do anything from scripting, UI, and some 3d modeling.
+I accept commisions on Roblox and some specialty offers.
+I can handle scripting, UI, and some 3D modeling.
 ### Hours
 I am open from 5-7pm on weekdays and 1-8pm on weekends.
 ### Pay